baltej223/medrest/ERROR-DOCUMENTATION.md

   plugins: [require("tailwindcss-animate")],
 }
 ```
-- And navbar component was in @/comps folder with src-url : @/comps/navbar.tsx
+- And navbar component was in @/comps folder with src-url : @/comps/navbar.tsx .
 - If we see in tailwind.config.js, in module.export.content its defined to use tailwind at folder which start from app, page and component.
-But navbar conponent was in @/comps folder where tailwind was never made to run
+But navbar conponent was in @/comps folder where tailwind was never made to work
 - Due to this Navbar wasn't rendering correctly.
 **Fixing it**:
 - I changed tailwind.config.js to also make tailwind run at @/comps folder by doing to following changes at tailwind.config.js